What Are Mortgages: How Mortgages Work Explained in Simple Terms

 5. Search for your new home with the certainty of understanding your borrowing capacity.

-6. Propose on the property you desire to purchase.
+6. Make an offer on the property you desire to purchase.

 7. Once the offer is accepted, submit your mortgage application.
 This encompasses finalising the mortgage type and the amount you aim to borrow.

-8. The lender then proceeds to conduct a valuation survey on the property to ensure it is worth the loan amount.
+8. The lender then proceeds to conduct a mortgage valuation on the property to ensure it is worth the loan amount.

-9. Proceed to underwriting where the lender verifies all your data and assesses risk before agreeing to sanction the loan.
+9. Proceed to underwriting where the lender verifies all your data and assesses risk before agreeing to approve the loan.

 10. Acquire a formal mortgage offer once everything aligns in underwriting.